 #Why Does Bluetooth Audio Lag on Hisense TVs?

 Bluetooth audio delay is a well-known problem on Hisense TVs, particularly with wireless earbuds and budget Bluetooth soundbars.
-The lag typically ranges from 100 to 300 milliseconds, which makes dialogue noticeably out of sync with lip movements.
+Rtings.com found that most budget Bluetooth soundbars introduce 100 to 300 milliseconds of delay when paired with smart TVs, which makes dialogue noticeably out of sync with lip movements.

 Here’s how to minimize it: